-Order high-quality roofing caulk and high-quality fasteners to ensure your metal roof is securely fastened and sealed against the elements.
 Each type of metal roofing panel has a suggested fastener type recommended for use with the material in the panel.
 Follow these recommendations to avoid rusted or corroded screws and other fasteners.

-You Should Remember That Not All Metal Is Shaped Alike
+Not All Metal Is Shaped Alike

 If you like the idea of metal as a reliable roofing material but prefer the look of shingles over metal panels, that’s okay.
 There’s a happy compromise, since metal shingles are available.

 There are metal roofing products that resemble slate tiles, wood shakes, or clay tiles.
-These specialty metal products are pricier than standard metal sheet roofing, but some are less expensive than the materials they mimic.
+These specialty metal products are pricier than standard metal sheet roofing.
+But some are less expensive than the materials they mimic.
 The metal “tiles” and shingles are also more flame resistant than standard shingles, shakes, and clay tiles.

 Stone-coated metal panels are a bit more costly than standard sheet metal panels.
-However, all metal panels are coated to repel rust and the elements while retaining the bright colors.

-If you’re in the process of ordering materials for your own metal roof, take some time to choose the best methods, products, and tools for your location and situation.
+If you’re in the process of ordering materials for your own metal roof.
+Take some time to choose the best methods, products, and tools for your location and situation.
 Research the products and ask roofing experts for their advice on the best metal products on the market.

 Contact a Professional Greater Boston Roofing Contractor